 Children may need to, or want to, talk about their feelings but not with the person has been release from person.

-There is support available such as the Family Helpline.
+There is support available such as the Parent Helpline.

 Prisoners should plan to talk to their children before release.